AliceWreath/fire_red_tracker_project/README.md

 Personal project built for Nuzlocke and Soul Link runs.
 The codebase is functional but not hardened for general distribution:

 - ROM scanning and all hardcoded addresses are calibrated for **FireRed USA (Rev 1)**.
 Other regional releases or ROM hacks will likely require address adjustments.
 If the balls pocket offset is wrong for a different revision, run `tracker <rom> --scan-balls-pocket` with at least one ball in the bag to locate the correct `BALLS_POCKET_SAVE_BLOCK_OFFSET` in `fire_red_tracker/src/game.rs`.
 Note that bag item quantities are XOR-encrypted in RAM; the scanner checks item IDs only.
+- Map area names (`map_area_name` in `fire_red_location_names`) are sourced from the FireRed/LeafGreen map groups document and cross-checked in-game for a subset of locations.
+All Kanto routes, major caves, and Sevii Island wild areas are covered.
+Individual dungeon floors (e.g. which floor of Rock Tunnel a given personality came from) have been confirmed for Diglett's Cave and inferred for the rest; verify with `READ_CORE_MEMORY 0x2031DBC 2` when entering each floor in-game.
 - Ability data is read from ROM base-stat tables and is only reliable on unmodified ROMs.
 - The `fire_red_map_data` crate is in progress and not yet integrated into the main loop.
 - The `WildPokemonHeaderFFI` and `AreaEncountersStringArrays` FFI types are partially implemented; the C-callable interface helpers are in progress pending a stable API design.